-- A. Amendment.
-These Rules are subject to amendment by the Council. - 1.
-Any proposed amendment to these rules must be noted on an agenda for a regular meeting, wherein the same will be discussed, and open for comment by the public. - 2.
-All amendments to these rules require approval by a majority of Council. - 3.
+A. Amendment.
+These Rules are subject to amendment by the Council.58

+- 1. Any proposed amendment to these rules must be listed on an agenda for a regular meeting and the agenda posted prior to the meeting, wherein the same will be discussed, and open for comment by the public, except in cases of an emergency. - 2.
+All amendments to these rules require approval by a majority of a quorum of Council. - 3.
 Amended rules do not go into effect until the meeting after the rule was approved. - B. Repeal.
-These Rules are subject to repeal and replacement by the Council. - 1.
+These Rules are subject to repeal and replacement by the Council. .59 - 1.
 Any proposed repeal of these rules must be accompanied by a proposed replacement rule. - 2.
-Any proposed repeal and replacement of these rules must be noted on an agenda for a regular meeting, wherein the same will be discussed, and open for comment by the public. - 3.
-Any repeal and replacement of these rules requires approval by a majority of Council. - 4.
+Any proposed repeal and replacement of these rules must be noted on an agenda for a regular meeting and the agenda posted prior to the meeting, wherein the same will be discussed, and open for comment by the public. - 3.
+Any repeal and replacement of these rules requires approval by a majority of a quorum of Council. - 4.
 Any repeal and replacement of these rules does not go into effect until 30 days after the replacement rule was approved.